AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/preCourse/letsWriteSomeCode.md

 </main>
 ```

+## The Countdown Clock

-The title looks good, so now we need to create the structure for our countdown clock.
-We are going to do that by creating a series of four **Span** tags.
-The Span tag is usually used to wrap around bits of text that we want to change using CSS or JavaScript.
+Now we need to create the structure for our countdown clock.
+We are going to do that by creating a series of four **Span** elements.
+The Span element is usually used to wrap around bits of text that we want to change using CSS or JavaScript.
 In this case we are going to use JavaScript to make the countdown timer, and we need to update the contents of these span tags once every second.

   > Notice the new **ID**s we are adding.
 It's important to note that IDs like these have to be typed exactly as we show them here.
 Typos, or making the first letter upper-case *instead of lower-case* will confuse the browser and it will not work.